From a Local...by Patricia Blackstock

 Garden City Beach Pier 2,

-Directions: Take17 Business S toward Garden City Beach.
+Directions: Take17 Bus.
+17 south, toward Garden City Beach.
 You'll see two overhead signs - one says Garden City Connector, and the other says Pine Ave. - both signs point left.
-Turn left here and go about half a mile to the dead-end at Elizabeth.
-The park is straight ahead at the dead end.
+Turn left here and go about half a mile to the dead end at Elizabeth.
+The park is straight ahead, at the dead end.
 Pull in, and you can park free.

-My tips on finding seashells Shelling is fun for the entire family, and all ages love this activity!
+My tips to help you find seashells Beachcombing is fun and free for your entire family, and all ages love this activity!

-The Myrtle Beach Boardwalk is one of the most popular Myrtle Beach activities.
+The Myrtle Beach Boardwalk is one of the most popular Myrtle Beach attractions.
 Free to walk, and free music and entertainment all summer.
 (Parking is not free.)